-Water is relatively clear during baseflow conditions at all stations, though there was a much higher degree of variability in 2021 than in previous year most likely due to the extended drought conditions from the summer (Figure 23).
+Water is relatively clear during baseflow conditions at all stations, though there was a much higher degree of variability in 2022 than in previous years most likely due to the extended drought conditions from the summer (Figure 16).
 Station VR807 has the poorest baseflow sample medians relative to the other monitoring sites in the watershed.
-Sandy soils dominate the area and the stream bed contains a lot of sand.
+Sandy soils dominate the area, and the stream bed contains a lot of sand.
 Sandy substrate is easily suspended in the water column, making the water cloudy.

-Figure 23.
-Transparency, categorized by sample type, for 2021.
+Figure 16.
+Transparency, categorized by sample type, for 2022.